 CNA Salary

-According to the Bureau of Labor Statistics website in 2022, the mean annual wage for Certified Nursing Assistants in 2021 was $33,250 per year and $15.99 per hour.
-Those in the top 10%, who have been working in the positions the longest, will earn an annual pay of about $44,240.
-Certified Nursing Assistants just entering the field will make an average of $23,880 per year.
-The top paying industries for Certified Nursing Assistants are the government, hospitals, and nursing care facilities.
+According to the Bureau of Labor Statistics, in 2023, the mean annual wage for Certified Nursing Assistants was $39,610.
+Those in the top 10 percent tend to have been working the longest, earning a pay of $48,780 or more.
+Certified Nursing Assistants just entering the field in 2023 made $30,020.
+The top paying industries for Certified Nursing Assistants are the office of dentists.

 Reference: